 GUUUI.com has news on the economic value of design that has been published by the Design Council UK: Evidence for the link between shareholder return and investment in design has been scarce and anecdotal.
-An analysis of the British stock market has shown that companies that invest effectively in design, have outperformed the rest of […]
+An analysis of the British stock market has shown that companies that invest effectively in design, have outperformed the rest of…… Continue reading Impact of design on stock market performance

 Beth Mazur on her IDblog: The May issue of Design Research News has a very interesting promo about the Harvard Business School (HBS) declaring the ‘Master of Fine Arts’ (MFA) as the new ‘Master of Business Administration’ (MBA)… essential for a business career.
-But they point to the online publication [PDF, 19 MByte] of the […]
+But they point to the online publication [PDF, 19 MByte] of the…… Continue reading An MFA is the new MBA?

 Here is a list of quotes about design collected from designfeast.com.